PaulApivat/paulapivat/content/post/sentiment_analysis/index.md

 NLP is subfield of linguistic, computer science and artificial intelligence ([wiki](https://en.wikipedia.org/wiki/Natural_language_processing)), and you could spend years studying it.

-However, I wanted a quick mini-dive into this domain, to a get an intuition for how NLP works.
+However, I wanted a quick mini-dive to a get an intuition for how NLP works, and we'll do that via **sentiment analysis**, categorizing text by their polarity.
+While NLP is

-What better dataset than our own social media post as we can't help but feel motivated to see insights about our *own* content.
+We can't help but feel motivated to see insights about our *own* social media post, so we'll turn to a well known platform.

 #### How well does Facebook know us?